ThilinaPrasad/Image-Mean-Filter-CUDA/README.md

 > This simple codes are executed to test the performance diffrences
 > between CPU and GPU.

-Performance of the filter calculated on time based and te
+Performance of the filter calculated on time based and tested with diffrent sizes of window size.

 ![Original Image](https://raw.githubusercontent.com/ThilinaPrasad/Image-Mean-Filter-CUDA/master/pic_640.bmp)
 Original(noisy image)